KleistLab/ADAPTed/README.md

 These files contain the following columns:

+- `read_id` : the read ID of the read.
+- `read_length` : the length of the read, in number of samples in the raw signal.
+- `preloaded` : the length of the preloaded signal, in number of samples in the raw signal.
 - `adapter_start` : the start coordinate of the adapter signal in the raw signal.
 - `adapter_end` : the end coordinate of the adapter signal, in the raw signal.
 - `adapter_len` : the length of the adapter signal, in number of samples in the raw signal.